stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-And you know what?
+And do you know what?
 Sweat contains a lot of uric acid, Ben.
 So...

 #### BEN